CleverCloud/documentation/content/doc/addons/elastic/_index.md

 If you are using Elasticsearch 6, backups are not deleted automatically, you will need to clean them up from time to time.
 {{< /callout >}}

-## Create index on Elasticsearch
+## Create an index on Elasticsearch

-When creating an Elasticsearch add-on, a single node is set-up.
-Be default we apply an index template `cc_singlenode_template` that force the amount of data replication to zero.
-This template is only available for data streams.
+When creating an Elasticsearch add-on, a single node is setup.
+By default we apply `cc_singlenode_template` that forces the amount of data replication to zero.
+This index template is only available for data streams.

-To add a new index by API, or when using a tool that requires native Elasticsearch Index, a custom index template is required.
-This template can be created or by using Kibana or by using the Elasticsearch API.
+If you use a tool that requires native Elasticsearch index or add a new one through the API, a custom template is required.
+It can be created using Kibana or the Elasticsearch API.
+For the latter, you can use a cURL request such as:

-To do it with the Elasticsearch API, exec in cURL:

 ```sh
 curl 'https://${ELASTIC_SEARCH_HOST}/_index_template/test/' -u ${ELASTIC_SEARCH_USER} -H 'Content-Type: application/json' -X PUT -d'